Storage and Data Guide

 Optimizing Data and I/O Access

-For example, on a normal filesystem with a block size of 512KB, files smaller than that size (let’s say 200KB) will sit in a single block, using only part of its available capacity.
-The remaining 312KB in that block will be unusable because that block can only be mapped for a single file and the first file is already associated with that block; this leaves that block’s use efficiency less 50%.
-That wasted space is counted against the user’s quota as no other user can leverage that space.
-Setting a smaller block size generally improves the efficiency of the filesystem and wastes less space.
+For example, on a normal file system with a block size of 512KB, files smaller than that size (let’s say 200KB) will sit in a single block, using only part of its available capacity.
+The remaining 312KB in that block will be rendered un-usable because that block can only be mapped for a single file and the first file is already associated with that block, leaving that block’s use efficiency less 50%.
+That wasted space is counted against a user’s quota as no other user can leverage that space.
+Thus, setting a smaller block size generally improves the efficiency of the file system and wastes less space.
 However, it comes at the cost of performance.
-The smaller the block size, the slower the filesystem will perform on high-bandwidth I/O applications.
+The smaller the block size, the slower the file system will perform on high-bandwidth I/O applications.

-The Research Storage subsystem is formatted at a 16MB block size, which allows for very high system throughput (which many user applications demand).
-However, that block can be subdivided into 1,024 sub-blocks, so the minimum allocatable block size is 16KB.
-For example, a 12KB file will render ~4KB of space unusable.
+The Research Storage sub-system is formatted at a 16MB block size which allows for very high system throughput (which many user applications demand).
+However, that block can be sub-divided into 1,024 sub-blocks, so the minimum allocatable block size of 16KB.
+Thus, for example, a 12KB file will orphan ~4KB of space.

 Impact of I/O Size on Throughput performance

-The filesystem block size impacts the I/O performance that applications receive when running compute jobs on the HPC and HTC systems.
-When applications are doing I/O on the filesystem, the size of their I/O requests are a key trait to determining how much performance they will receive.
-When possible, you should configure your workflows to use larger files.
+In light of the above section, there are implications to the I/O performance applications will receive when running compute jobs on the HPC and HTC systems.
+When applications are doing I/O on the file system, the size of their I/O requests is a key trait to determining how much performance they will receive.
+When possible users should configure their workflows to use larger files if possible.

-For applications that can’t escape using tiny files, sometimes the use of HDF files can help improve application performance by creating a virtual filesystem within a file that contains all the data.
+For applications that can’t escape using tiny files for their work, sometimes the use of HDF files can help improve application performance by effectively creating a virtual file system within a file that contains all the data.